 For art-related questions, please contact Lisa Johnson, email@example.com.

 Artists should plan to bring tools and materials that they need because Lakeside does not have traditional working shops.
 Instead, labs that are not in use are turned into studio spaces for our artists.
 Artists are asked to bring all tools with them that they need; the region is peppered with small towns and some supplies can be purchased in the area.

-Artists are enouraged to use the landscape as their studio, and to interact with the natural landscape as much as possible.
-We are a nature preserve, so artists need to consider the environmental impacts of on-site projects.
+Artists are encouraged to use the landscape as their studio, and to interact with the natural landscape as much as possible.
+We are a nature preserve, and so we ask artists to carefully consider the environmental impacts of their on-site projects.
 Staff at the Lab will be happy to consult with artists-in-residence on specific environmental concerns.

 Artists are asked to arrange their own transportation to and from Lakeside.
 A car is helpful, but not necessary.
 Bike trails connect much, but not all, of the area.

 Artists are encouraged to think creatively about their projects and asked to commit one day (4-8 hours) of their residency to a project that engages Lakeside's community.
 This event might be a lecture, a workshop, an art walk, or another creative project.

 Lakeside's staff is happy to help you further develop a project that engages with our community once you are accepted as an artist-in-residence.
 We also understand that residencies open up new ideas, and we are open to artists adjusting their projects on site if needed.

 Applications are accepted from January 1 through March 1 for residencies in that calendar year.
 Two to four artists are accepted annually.
 Artists working in diverse media are encouraged to apply.
 Selected artists will be notified in early April.